bfuoco/archive-webrtc-devops/readme.md

 ### PowerShell

 PowerShell is modern Windows' scripting language.
 All PowerShell scripts are written without using aliases.
-While this may seem unnecessarily verbose, use of aliases can confusing, as seen [here](https://github.com/PowerShell/PowerShell/pull/1901).
+While this may seem unnecessarily verbose, use of aliases can confusing, as can be seen [here](https://github.com/PowerShell/PowerShell/pull/1901).

-The core PowerShell scripts are available in the root `scripts` directory.
-These scripts make use of several re-usable modules, which are located in the `scripts/psm` folder.
+The core PowerShell scripts are available in the root `/scripts` directory.
+These scripts make use of several re-usable modules, which are located in the `/scripts/psm` folder.

 ### Packer